grafana/k6-docs/src/data/markdown/docs/20 jslib/01 jslib/04 k6chaijs.md

 </CodeGroup>

-The above script should result in the following being printed after execution:
+After executing, this script should print the following:

 ```bash
 █ Fetch a list of public crocodiles